THE TALLOW CHANDLERS’ STRATEGY 2021-2022

 1. A livery company is a unique organisation.
 The oldest, which include the Tallow Chandlers, can trace their recorded history back to the Middle Ages as trade guilds.
 As such, livery companies had an early involvement in the training of apprentices in an understanding of the duties and responsibilities required of their trade.
 In addition, they had the authority to supervise such trade in a fair and equitable manner in exchange for exclusive trading rights in the commodity or profession in question, as well as supporting those in or connected with that trade and the City.

-2. Today, the Company continues to strive, through the gifts of time and money, to improve society.
+4. Leveraging its historical roots and recognising the (immediate) need, the Company will continue to strive, through the gifts of time and money, to improve society.
 The Company also seeks to use the networks and trade/business and other associations, which have been built up over hundreds of years, in support of its educational and charitable efforts.
 The Hall, dating from 1672 and standing on land which the Company has owned since 1476, is the tangible expression of the fellowship which underpins its support for trade/business and the City of London, and its focus on educational and charitable activities.

-3. The ultimate purpose – and outward expression – of the Company, is to make a genuine difference at the point of need focused mainly, but not exclusively, in Greater London.
+5. The ultimate purpose – and outward expression – of the Company is to continue to make a genuine difference at the point of need focused mainly, but not exclusively, in Greater London.
 The Company’s support to education and charity, its history and historic hall, and the strong sense of fellowship combine to achieve this purpose.
 This document places the Company’s activities in that context by linking its support of education and charity with the Company’s heritage – including its major trade and business links, wider affiliations, its fellowship, and its responsibilities in, and to, the City of London.
-By doing so, the Company ensures that, with the support of a vibrant Livery and Freedom, the Company remains purposeful and relevant in the 21st Century.
+With the support of a vibrant Livery and Freedom, the Company intends to remain purposeful and relevant in the 21st Century.

 The Company’s Objectives